Complete the Admissions Process

 We have many scholarships that do not require you to be FAFSA eligible.
 Fill out Donnelly's Family Contribution Estimator Form here.

 The FAFSA must be completed before you can apply for scholarships.

 - Scholarships - More than 50 merit-, criteria- and need-based scholarships, including a GUARANTEED MERIT SCHOLARSHIP!

 - Financial Aid - Many programs qualify for federal financial aid (FAFSA Code 001914).
-Most full-time students that qualify for full Pell Grant pay little to no tuition!
+Most full-time students who qualify for full Pell Grant pay little to no tuition!

 ENROLL IN CLASSES

-After all required documents listed above are submitted and processed, a Donnelly Admissions Counselor will contact you to get enrolled.
-You will need to visit campus to complete the final steps of becoming a Donnelly Dragon.
+After all required application documents listed above are submitted and processed, a Donnelly admissions counselor will contact you to get enrolled.
+You will need to visit campus to complete the final steps of becoming a Donnelly student.
 Here's what you can expect during your visit: